IIIM-IS/AERA/README.md

-# Replicode
+# AERA

-Replicode is the programing language of AERA (Auto-catalytic Endogenous Reflective Architecture)
+This project implements AERA (Auto-catalytic Endogenous Reflective Architecture) using the Replicode programming language.

-This README file documents general information about Replicode.
+This README file documents general information about AERA.

-See the file [INSTALL.md](https://github.com/IIIM-IS/replicode/blob/master/INSTALL.md) for build and install instructions.
+See the file [INSTALL.md](https://github.com/IIIM-IS/AERA/blob/master/INSTALL.md) for build and install instructions.

-See the file [CHANGELOG.md](https://github.com/IIIM-IS/replicode/blob/master/CHANGELOG.md) for version numbers and changes.
+See the file [CHANGELOG.md](https://github.com/IIIM-IS/AERA/blob/master/CHANGELOG.md) for version numbers and changes.

 ## code structure
 The main program execution for the example happens in AERA/main.cpp